-10 Tips To Drink More Water
+10 Tips To Drink More Water Each Day

-I think it’s obvious by now that we need water to survive and replenish our bodies but along with that water also improves energy, helps regenerate our skin and maintains regularity.
+I think it’s evident by now that we need water to survive and replenish our bodies.
+In addition to that, water also improves energy, helps regenerate our skin and maintains regularity.

-Between sugary soft drinks, crazy coffees and lack of quality food, many people aren’t even close.
+Between sugary soft drinks, crazy coffees, and lack of quality food, many people aren’t even close.
 Most people are deceived into thinking they’re hydrated when they’re not.

 People ignore the signs and symptoms of dehydration (poor skin, fatigue, irregular bowels, headaches etc) because they’re simply used to them.